timchunght/contacts-rank/README.md

 According to the result:

 * All results are case INsensitivea
-* Match to name is weighted more than match to email
+* Match to name is weighted more than match to email because there are emails that contain "z" but not shown
 * Exact substring match preferred
+* Max of 1 result per search

 These are the three criteria that I am using to write my algorithm